OilerNetwork/fossil-offchain-processor/crates/server/README.md

 2. The migration service which will terminate once migration is completed
 3. The service itself

+First, you'll need to set the environment variables in the `.env` file.
+Create a copy of `.env.example` (root) into the `crates/server` directory, name it `.env` and fill in the values.

+Now you can run the components with:

 ```bash
 docker compose -f ./crates/server/docker-compose.yml up
 ```